The holiday season is known for its delicious sweets among other traditions. See what a Christmas sweets look like in different countries.

 The Spanish are known for their amazing food, and Christmas time is not without its specialties.
 It’s hard to choose just one, but the most popular dessert seems to be Turrón.
 It’s a Spanish Christmas treat that fills the markets during the holiday season, and it’s not hard to see why.
 Turrón is usually round or rectangular and made of sugar, egg whites, honey, and almonds.
 There are two basic types – crunchy, which resembles almond nougat bars, and chewy, which is more like a smooth taffy.
 Besides the basic ingredients, you can also add chocolate, coffee, or fruit to spice it up a bit.

 Bûche De Noël, France

-French Christmas treats can be truly impressive, and the favorites range from traditional and complicated cakes to simple cookies and macarons.
+French Christmas treats can be truly impressive.
+The favorites range from traditional and complicated cakes to simple cookies and macarons.
 One of the most mouth-watering desserts that are very popular in France, Quebec, and other former French colonies, is Bûche De Noël.
-Also known as the Yule log cake, it is made in a shallow pan by baking a sponge cake, frosting it, rolling it into a cylinder, and frosting it once more.
-To make it resemble a tree branch or a miniature log, decorate the surface of the cake to look like a tree bark.
+Also known as the Yule log cake.
+It is made in a shallow pan by baking a sponge cake, frosting it, rolling it into a cylinder, and frosting it once more.
+To make it resemble a tree branch or a miniature log, decorate the surface of the cake to look like tree bark.

 Italian Christmas sweets vary from region to region, but some of them are popular throughout the whole country.
 Originally from Milan, this sweet bread loaf has become a part of every Italian Christmas Eve feast.
 It takes several days to make, which only makes it more special.
 Panettone is made of flour, eggs, vanilla extract, and butter, and is spiced up with lemon peel, candied orange, and dried raisins.
 When finished, this cupola-shaped treat is vertically cut into slices and served with sweet wine or mascarpone custard.